hpides/perma-bench/README.md

 ### Quick Start
 PerMA-Bench has a predefined set of workloads to benchmark and requires very little configuration to run directly on your system.
-If you have [libnuma](https://github.com/numactl/numactl) installed in the default locations, you can simply run the commands below.
+If you have the development version of [libnuma](https://github.com/numactl/numactl) (PerMA-Bench requires the headers) installed in the default locations, e.g., via `apt install libnuma-dev`, you can simply run the commands below.
 Otherwise, you should briefly check out our [Build Options](#build-options) beforehand.

 ```shell script